-TUESDAY, MARCH 1, 2016 is the final date to withdraw without academic penalty from courses which begin on January 5 and end in April 5, 2016 (Winter 2016 Term).
+WEDNESDAY, MARCH 14, 2018 is the final date to withdraw without academic penalty from courses which begin in January 2018 and end in April 2018 (2018 Winter Term).

 STUDENT PARTICIPATION POLICY

 Theatre is a communal art form in which a number of interdependent artists and crafts people co-operate to create a work of art.
 This fact is necessarily transferred to the learning situation, and is reflected in many of the Department's courses.
 Consequently, it is the Department's policy that students are required to: complete homework such as reading, line-learning, script analysis, prop lists, design drawings, etc.; attend classes; attend rehearsals both within and outside of class times; and, in short, to exhibit commitment towards the inevitably shared endeavours of our field of study.